 You can approach sales copy the same way.

 Follow a proven structure or pattern.
-I resist the word template because it sounds so cheap but that’s really what it is.
+I’ll resist the word template because it sounds so cheap but that’s really what it is.

-No need to try and reinvent the wheel on ever piece of copy.
+There’s no need to reinvent the wheel on every piece of copy.

-It’s way smarter to follow a proven path and get creative within the parameters you set yourself.
+It’s way smarter to follow a well-worn path and get creative within the parameters you set yourself.

 Forget ‘outside of the box’ thinking.
 Stay inside the damn box.
 After all, out of limitations and constraints comes creativity.